CiscoDevNet/graphyte/docs/diagrams.md

 This allows the user to, by clicking on a shape in one module, load another one of the modules in the same model.
 In order to define this type of link, we must use the tag "mod:".

-    E.g.: Consider the following graphyte model called "Project ACME", which has 3 diagrams, that will generate 3 modules.
+E.g.: Consider the following graphyte model called "Project ACME", which has 3 diagrams, that will generate 3 modules:

     Model = "Project ACME"